What geniuses thought about nature

 We all interpret the world through a unique lens of cultural upbringing, varying mental and physical dispositions and knowledge of reality.
 It is through this diverse opinion of experience that we shine light on our truth and the deeper meaning of existence.
 Nowhere is this more beautifully done than when great artists and poets muse on the motherseed of life itself – nature.

-Here are 10 great quotes and passages on nature from a wide perspective of greats throughout the ages.
+Here are some singular quotes and passages on nature from a wide perspective of greats throughout the ages.

 On the interconnectedness of all

 We do not "come into" this world; we come out of it, as leaves from a tree.
 As the ocean "waves," the universe "peoples."
 Every individual is an expression of the whole realm of nature, a unique action of the total universe. – Alan Watts

 Alan Watts, philosopher and early popularizer of Eastern philosophy spent much of life stressing this point of existence.
 The inescapable fact that all nature is one and together.
 Separation is merely an illusion.

 Aldous Huxley.
 Image source: Hulton Archive / Getty Images

 Modern man no longer regards nature as in any sense divine and feels perfectly free to behave toward her as an overweening conqueror and tyrant. – Aldous Huxley

 Aldous Huxley saw the immensity of nature overwhelming.
 He also lamented in the fact that it's superior and all-encompassing being was overlooked, which made it much easier to diminish its significance for all.